Websites: www.chelseaboys.com, www.linkedin.com/in/allanneuwirth

 Allan has dabbled in many other creative pursuits: penned comic book scripts for D.C.
 Comics (the Flintstones & Jetsons series), directed off-Broadway plays (The Butter & Egg Man, City Lights), designed theatrical posters & Playbill covers for the legendary Phoenix Theater, written standup comedy material for Regis Philbin and others, performed voice-overs for cartoons and animated commercials, and art directed five seasons of Joan Lunden's ACE Award-winning TV series Mother's Day for Lifetime Television.

 In 2011, Neuwirth directed & produced a musical documentary feature film called What's The Name of the Dame?, chronicling two pop culture obsessions—ABBA and drag—and how they intersect.
 The movie world premiered at the Atlanta Film Festival, and was selected by many film fests across the USA and Canada.
-Currently he's producing two new feature films, Drawing Home, now completing post production, and Dear Emily, directed by Ellen Kuras and filming soon for a 2016 release.
+Currently he's producing two new feature films, Drawing Home, now entering film festivals around the world, and Dear Emily, directed by Ellen Kuras and filming soon for a 2017 release.

 BUY BOOKS AT AMAZON.COM